glovermart/asvi/logbook.md

 - Xcelium(xmsim) simulates designs having force & release constructs without warnings and errors.
 - Vivado setup - read and synthesize only.
-- read_verilog command not checking for syntax errors as expected
+- Vivado read_verilog command not checking for syntax errors as expected - works like add_file; could be the reason.